bforst/Development-Tool-Notes/pip_notes.md

 As the list of libraries that you needs grows, add them to the list following the `wheel` command.

+* After running the first command, the second command may fail noting that files/folders already exist and it does not want to over-write them.
+Open the temp folder that it complains about, delete all of the contents, and re-run if this occurs.
 * `pip-3.3 wheel pip setuptools wheel requests bpython flask django pytest ipython tornado pyzmq jinja2 sqlalchemy numpy matplotlib pandas ipython-sql`
 * `pip-2.7 wheel pip setuptools wheel requests bpython flask django pytest ipython tornado pyzmq jinja2 sqlalchemy numpy matplotlib pandas ipython-sql`